 If the university is closed for an observed holiday, salaried employees will receive pay for the hours they are typically scheduled to work that day.
-For hourly paid employees, please visit the Vacation and Holidays webpage for an explanation of holiday pay as it relates to compressed schedules.
+For hourly paid employees, please visit https://www.kent.edu/hr/holiday-calendar for an explanation of holiday pay as it relates to compressed schedules.

 This is what we would refer to as a “one-off” situation.
 You would not go through the FWA approval process for this sort of short term/one-off situation.
 Flexible work arrangements are for schedule changes anticipated to be longer term, two weeks or more in duration.
 You should be working out short-term requests at the department level, coordinating with your supervisor.

-If an employee or his/her supervisor makes a determination that the employee should return to the customary schedule for his/her position, a FWA Termination form must be completed in DocuSign to establish a record of this change.
+If an employee or his/her supervisor makes a determination that the employee should return to the customary schedule for his/her position, an FWA Termination form must be completed to establish a record of this change.
 The supervisor will need to update the timekeeping system to reflect the return to the customary schedule if classified, hourly staff.

 There are numerous ways you can keep track of employee’s schedules, including, but not limited to: asking everyone to set their correct workdays and times within Outlook; creating a departmental shared Outlook calendar; posting something physical with everyone’s schedule (i.e. a white board); and/or asking individuals to include their schedule in their email signature.